Edwin Waller

-Edwin Waller (November 4, 1800 – January 3, 1881) was an entrepreneur, signer of the Texas Declaration of Independence, the first mayor of Austin, Texas, and the designer of its downtown grid plan.
+Edwin Leonard Waller (November 4, 1800 – January 3, 1881) was an American businessman, signer of the Texas Declaration of Independence, the first mayor of Austin, Texas, and the designer of its downtown grid plan.

 Texas independence

 He was born in Spotsylvania County, Virginia, United States, in 1800 to a family settled in the state since colonial times when they emigrated from Buckinghamshire, England.
 His family later settled in Missouri.

 In April 1831, he immigrated to the Mexican state of Coahuila y Tejas.
 On July 20, he received a land grant from the government in present-day Brazoria County.
 He began a shipping business, transporting cotton from Velasco, Texas, to New Orleans, Louisiana, using his ship, the Sabine, and was once briefly arrested in Velasco for refusing to pay Mexican customs duty.

 He very quickly became active in the movement for Texas independence from Mexico.
 On June 26, 1832, he fought and was wounded at the Battle of Velasco, an early skirmish in the Texas Revolution.
-In 1833, he became the alcade of Brazoria Municipality.
+In 1833, he became the alcalde of Brazoria Municipality.
 In 1835, he represented the Columbia Municipality at the Consultation in San Felipe de Austin, where he was chosen by the members to serve in the General Council of the Provisional Government of Texas.

 On February 1, 1836, he was elected as the Brazoria delegate to the Convention of 1836 in Washington-on-the-Brazos, where he signed the newly adopted Texas Declaration of Independence on March 2.
 At the convention, he served on the committee that helped draft the Constitution of the Republic of Texas.

 1839 Austin city plan

 In 1839, he was chosen by Texas President Mirabeau Lamar to survey the site, sell lots, and erect public buildings for the new state capital in Austin.
-The original land site for the capital was narrowed to 640 acres (2.6 km²) that fronted the Colorado River between two creeks, Shoal Creek and Waller Creek, which was later named in his honor.
-Waller and a team of surveyors developed Austin's first city plan, commonly known as the Waller Plan, dividing the site into a fourteen-block grid plan bisected by a broad north-south thoroughfare, Congress Avenue, running up from the river to Capital Square, where the new Texas State Capitol was to be constructed.
+The original land site for the capital was narrowed to 640 acres (2.6 km2) that fronted the Colorado River between two creeks, Shoal Creek and Waller Creek, which was later named in his honor.
+Waller and a team of surveyors developed Austin's first city plan, commonly known as the Waller Plan, dividing the site into a fourteen-block grid plan bisected by a broad north–south thoroughfare, Congress Avenue, running up from the river to Capital Square, where the new Texas State Capitol was to be constructed.
 A temporary one-story capitol was erected on the corner of Colorado and 8th streets.
 On August 1, the first auction of 306 lots was held.
 The grid plan that Waller designed and surveyed now forms the basis of the streets of downtown Austin.